Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Introduction

-A crucial feature of the integrable maps associated with eqs. \eqref{lincont} and \eqref{nonlincont}, according to the procedure outlined above, is that they can be interpreted as \textit{discrete analogues of integro-differential equations}.
-Indeed, these maps are nonlocal recurrences possessing the general form \beq P(\Delta) u(n)=\mathcal{I}[u(n)] . \eeq Here $P(\Delta)$ is a polynomial in a delta operator (typically representing a discrete derivative of a given order), $u(n)$ is the dependent variable of the map, $n$ is the independent discrete variable, and $\mathcal{I}[u(n)]$ is a functional depending on all values of $u$ ranging from an initial point up to $n$.
-This aspect reflects the inherent nonlocality of the equation \eqref{nonlocal}.
-In turn, the origin of this nonlocality lies in the intrinsic nonlocality of the $*$-product.
-This property can be interpreted in light of a fundamental no-go theorem proved in \cite{KSS}, which asserts that it is impossible to define a field theory on an infinite mesh of points endowed with a nontrivial product rule that simultaneously satisfies the Leibniz rule, translational invariance and locality.
-Therefore, the structure preserving discretization scheme proposed in this work--based on preserving the Leibniz rule for difference operators--is intimately connected with the nonlocal character of the resulting integrable maps.
+Here $P(\Delta )$ is a polynomial in a delta operator (typically representing a discrete derivative of a given order), $u(n)$ is the dependent variable of the map, $n$ is the independent discrete variable, and $\mathcal{I}[u(n)]$ is a functional depending on all values of $u$ ranging from an initial point up to $n$.
+This aspect reflects the inherent nonlocality of the equation \eqref{nonlocal}, which, in turn, originates from the intrinsic nonlocal nature of the $*$-product.
+This property can be interpreted in light of a fundamental no-go theorem proved in \cite{KSS}, which states that it is impossible to define a field theory on an infinite lattice endowed with a nontrivial product rule that simultaneously satisfies the Leibniz rule, translational invariance, and locality.
+Consequently, the structure-preserving discretization scheme proposed in this work - based on enforcing the Leibniz rule for difference operators - is intrinsically linked to the nonlocal character of the resulting integrable maps.

-In this scenario, the simplest case arises when discretizing linear differential equations with constant coefficients.
-Here, the resulting discrete equations are standard, i.e., \textit{local} difference equations, depending on a fixed number of values of $n$ determined solely by the order of the chosen discrete derivative $\Delta$.
-By contrast, when discretizing dynamical systems with variable coefficients or nonlinear systems, the nonlocal features of the theory become manifest.
+In this scenario, the most elementary instance arises in the discretization of linear differential equations with constant coefficients.
+Here, the resulting discrete equations are standard, i.e., \textit{local} difference equations, depending on a finite number of lattice sites determined solely by the order of the discrete derivative.
+Conversely, for dynamical systems with variable coefficients or nonlinear dependencies, the nonlocal aspects of the theory become unavoidable and explicitly manifest.